 How long you need to self-isolate depends on if you have coronavirus (COVID-19) or you've been in close contact with someone who does.

-If you have symptoms and have not had a test, stay at home and get a test to check if you have coronavirus as soon as possible.
+If you have symptoms and have not had a test, stay at home and get a test as soon as possible.
+You can get a test to check if you have coronavirus on GOV.UK.

 If you have symptoms or tested positive